theHostileNegotiator/KWBandage/PatchNotes.md

 	* Swapped weapon mesh for Charged Particle Beam, upgraded model now has Low LOD version
 4. Will prioritise infantry over vehicles
 	* Changed Weapon Category from GUN to CANNON
+5. Cybernetic Legs upgrades swaps the model of the Charged Particle Beam weapon (Stock <--> Upgraded)
+	* Swapped model used for upgrade Model Conditions
 #### Commando
 1. Has directional armor allowing it to take extra damage from the side and back.
 Typically infantry do not have directional armor penalties
 	* Remove Directional Armor Penalty